zacharesmer/tamagometer/README.md

 # Goals/Roadmap
 - Understand the infrared messages that the tamagotchis send
-- Make a flipper app so the tamagotchis can interact with the flipper
+- Make a flipper app so the tamagotchis can directly interact with the flipper
 - Internationalization: Tamagotchis are Japanese so I'm guessing it might be useful if I could translate this page into Japanese (and once the architecture is there, there's not a lot of text so it should not be too hard to do other languages too)

 # Hardware
+## Flipper Zero
+I made a flipper app for this, so if you have a Flipper Zero, you don't need to build any hardware.

+It is currently in ultra-pre-alpha/sympathetic-developer-eyes-only stage, but hopefully it will exit that soon.

+It is not yet in the app catalog, since it is hot off the presses and I haven't figured out how to do that yet.
+I think it might need to be in a separate repo for that, so that's where it lives.
+[Here's the repository](https://github.com/zacharesmer/tamagometer-companion-flipper); as soon as I figure out how git submodules interact with Github I'll try and get it in here too.

+## Bring Your Own Board
-The firmware for the microcontroller is written in MicroPython, so you'll need to prepare your device to run micropython programs.
+If you don't have a Flipper, you can make your own transmitter/receiver from a Raspberry Pi Pico.
+The firmware is written in MicroPython, so you'll need to prepare the Pico to run micropython programs.
+It might work on other boards that can run micropython, but I haven't tested any.

 1. Load the MicroPython firmware onto your pico so that it will be able to run this program.
 Instructions and a link to the file are on the raspberry pi website here: https://www.raspberrypi.com/documentation/microcontrollers/micropython.html
 2. Copy all files in the `pico` folder onto the pico.